NJ Vein Specialists

 Vein Specialist & Vascular Specialist located in Edison, NJ & Glen Rock, NJ

 When your leg pain isn’t caused by a muscle, ligament, or tendon injury, there’s a good chance the problem is in your blood vessels and could be a serious problem such as deep vein thrombosis.
-At NJ Vein Specialists in Englewood Cliffs, Edison, and Totowa, New Jersey, the team of vascular experts has extensive experience determining the underlying cause of your pain and alleviating the problem with advanced vein therapies.
+At NJ Vein Specialists in Edison, and Glen Rock, New Jersey, the team of vascular experts has extensive experience determining the underlying cause of your pain and alleviating the problem with advanced vein therapies.
 To get exceptional care for your leg pain, call one of the offices today or book online to schedule an appointment.

 Several types of vascular disease, such as peripheral artery disease often cause leg pain.
 When it comes to vein problems responsible for leg pain, the top causes include:

 When one-way valves in your leg fail to work properly, blood flows back down the leg.
 As a result, the blood accumulates in that part of the vein, a condition called chronic venous insufficiency.
 Venous insufficiency causes leg pain all on its own.
 It also leads to other vein problems that cause leg pain, such as varicose veins and venous leg ulcers.

 Deep vein thrombosis

 Any condition that affects blood clotting or slows down the blood flow in your legs can result in a blood clot.
 When the clot develops in the veins deep in your leg, you have deep vein thrombosis (DVT).
 DVT causes sudden, severe leg pain and requires quick treatment to prevent serious complications.

 Will I have symptoms other than leg pain?